captaindane/swt16/README.md

 Refer to [doc/ISA.odt] for an overview of the current state of the ISA.

 ## Note
-This project is developed and tested using Ubuntu.
+This project is developed and tested using Ubuntu Linux.